-Lewis "Chesty" Puller (1898-1971), was a 37-year veteran of the USMC, ascended to the rank of Lieutenant General, and is the most decorated Marine in the history of the Corps.
-He served in: WWII, Haiti, Nicaragua, and the Korean War.
+Lewis "Chesty" Puller (1898-1971), was a 37-year veteran of the USMC, ascended to the rank of lieutenant general and is the most decorated Marine in the history of the Corps.
+He served in World War II, Haiti, Nicaragua and the Korean War.
 The concrete facts surrounding his military service are astounding, but his grassroots legacy is carved out by stories echoed through generations of Marines that sound crazy enough to be true only for Puller.

 Puller famously put the needs of his men in front of his own.
 In training, he carried his own pack and bedding roll while marching at the head of his battalion.
-He afforded himself no luxuries his men did not have—usually meaning a diet consisting only of "K" rations.
-When in New Britain, legend has it that he slept on the bare floor of an abandoned hut and refused to let the native people make him a mattress of banana leaves.
+He afforded himself no luxuries his men did not have -- usually meaning a diet consisting only of "K" rations.
+When in New Britain, Papua New Guinea, legend has it that he slept on the bare floor of an abandoned hut and refused to let the native people make him a mattress of banana leaves.
 And he always refused treatment when wounded until his men had been attended to.

-Among the many reasons for his highly decorated resume, Puller earned them for: leading his men into five successful engagements against super numbered armed forces in Nicaragua, after a 6 day march he reversed and defeated an ambush on an insurgent platoon that tripled his men in size, held the front against mile-long enemy forces in Guadalcanal, and defended crucial division supply roots against outnumbering forces in sub-zero weather in the Korean War.
+Among the many reasons for his highly decorated resume, Puller earned them for: leading his men into five successful engagements against super numbered armed forces in Nicaragua; after a six-day march, he reversed and defeated an ambush on an insurgent platoon that tripled his men in size; held the front against mile-long enemy forces in Guadalcanal; and defended crucial division supply roots against outnumbered forces in sub-zero weather in the Korean War.

-In 1942 "Chesty" was a Lt.
-Col, and commander of 1st battalion, 7th Marine Regiment at Guadalcanal.
+In 1942, "Chesty" was a lieutenant colonel and commander of 1st battalion, 7th Marine Regiment at Guadalcanal.
 He was the only man with combat experience, and many of his men did not dig foxholes.
 Lt.
 Col. Puller's leadership was immediately tested as they were bombarded their first night.
-Puller ran up and down the line, instructing his men to take cover (behind whatever they could) and when it was nearing over, Puller walked the lines while casually smoking a pipe and reassuring his Marines of their eventual victory.
+Puller ran up and down the line, instructing his men to take cover (behind whatever they could), and when it was nearly over, Puller walked the lines while casually smoking a pipe and reassuring his Marines of their eventual victory.